Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    In a first workflow for profile 1,
    CMAF ingest, encoded media is ingested
-   downstream for further processing of the media in hte media processing entity.
+   downstream for further processing of the media in the media processing entity.
    Examples of such media processing could be any
    media transformation such as packaging,
    encrypting or transcoding the streams.